The Goldbergs (2013 TV series): Casting

 The project originally received a script commitment from Fox in August 2011.
 After Adam Goldberg's previous show, Breaking In, was canceled, he did not want to wait for another pilot season to arrive and moved it to ABC, who agreed to produce it immediately.
 When the project first landed at ABC, the title of the show was to be How the F--- Am I Normal?, before being revised to How the Hell Am I Normal? in early 2013.
 The final title of the show was first announced by ABC in April 2013.

 On January 11, 2013, Wendi McLendon-Covey was cast as the pilot's lead; later, Jeff Garlin and George Segal joined the cast.

 George Segal died during the airing of season 8.
-The April 7, 2021 episode, "Couple Off", which was Segal's last, ended with a 48-second video tribute to the actor, who had died fifteen days earlier due to complications from bypass surgery.
+The April 7, 2021, episode, "Couple Off", which was Segal's last, ended with a 48-second video tribute to the actor, who had died fifteen days earlier due to complications from bypass surgery.

 In December 2021, during the airing of season 9, it was announced that Garlin would not return to the show after multiple misconduct allegations and HR investigations.
 His departure was announced as a mutual decision.
 For the remainder of the season his character continued to appear on the show, portrayed via the use of outtakes, a stand-in, and CGI.
 In August 2022, it was revealed that his character was killed off off-screen, prior to the events of the 10th season.

 Filming

 The pilot episode was directed by Seth Gordon.
 On May 10, 2013, ABC picked up the show to series to air in the 2013–14 American television season.
 It was later picked up for a full season order on November 1, 2013.
-The program is filmed on a series of stages at Sony Pictures Studios.
+The show is filmed on a series of stages at Sony Pictures Studios.
 In March 2020, Sony suspended production due to the COVID-19 pandemic.
 Sony ultimately resumed production in August 2020.
 Production was again suspended briefly during January 2021 due to the pandemic.

 Music

-The show's theme song, "Rewind," was written at Goldberg's request by I Fight Dragons, his favorite band, specifically for the show.
+The show's theme song, "Rewind", was written at Goldberg's request by I Fight Dragons, his favorite band, specifically for the show.
 A soundtrack, featuring songs performed on the show by the cast members, was released on December 6, 2017.